MileHacker Logo

 Historical Significance

 The earliest human history of Sausalito belongs to the Coast Miwok people.
 They established settlements near the rich resources of the bay and coastal lands.
-Their knowledge of the land and its sustenance formed the earliest human history of the area.
+Their knowledge of the land and its sustenance formed the earliest human history of the locality.
 European exploration arrived with Spanish navigators in the late 18th century.
 They charted the bay and its surrounding areas, laying claim to the land for Spain.
-Sausalito, with its natural harbor, soon became a watering stop for ships, a place to replenish supplies before continuing voyages.
+Sausalito, with its natural harbor, soon became a watering stop for ships, a location to replenish supplies before continuing voyages.

 Wartime Shipbuilding